 The discovery of the decellularization process doesn't stop at humans either.
 With research and experimentation, doctors may be able to use pig organs in place of human ones.
 Surprisingly, pig organs are eerily similar to human ones, making them feasible donor sources.
 Plus, with pig donor organs, there wouldn't need to be a transplant waiting list for many of the procedures.
-Pigs would serve as a reliable, plentiful source of live-saving organs, no match needed.
+Pigs would serve as a reliable, plentiful source of life-saving organs, no match needed.

 No Time to Waste: The Stakes are High for Patients on the List

 Patients who make it into the transplant list are typically very, very sick.
 They don't have the luxury of waiting around for the perfect donor match, especially with a list over 100,000 people waiting.
 While the clock ticks by, patients get sicker, without much hope for a match in the near future.
 In fact, an average of 20 people die per day waiting for an organ transplant.
 While the list does accommodate for the severity of the patient's illness, that doesn't always mean a match is around the corner.
-There are thousands of patients that are in dire need, so bumping one patient up on the list isn't always the answer, either.
+There are thousands of patients in dire need, so bumping one patient up on the list isn't always the answer.

 The transplant list is extremely long and can take years before a patient is matched with an organ; Years that they can't afford to wait for.

-Now, imagine the lives that could be saved from decellularized pig donor organs.
-No more waiting list, no more need for a blood match.
+Now, imagine the lives that could be saved from decellularized pig donor organs: no more waiting list, no more need for a blood match.
 The organs would simply need to be drained of their blood and cells and placed into the patient's body.
 The patient's DNA would then take over the new organ, resulting in virtually no risk of rejection.